dolphinotaku/Google-Spreadsheet-Update-Log/README.md

 * (Future): Auto insert #.(issue) number
 * (Future): Auto insert default status after typing issue description
-* Can specify the status name, color and the priority in "Status Color" sheet without any coding
+* Can specify the status name, color and the priority in "Status Color" sheet without any coding (low performance, not recommend to use if you have known how to change backgroundColorPriority)
 > create a sheet call 'Status Color', the should be
 >
 > | Status | Color in Hex/RGB | Priority |